achordiy/GammaVantage/README.md

 This repository is **closed-source** and proprietary to **GammaVantage**.
 Redistribution or use without explicit permission is prohibited.

 For inquiries, contact [support@gammavantage.com](mailto:support@gammavantage.com).

----

-Let me know if you need any further customization or specific sections!